Family Lawyers Serving Coastal Georgia

 Devoted Family Attorneys

-Savannah Child Custody Lawyer
+Savannah Child Custody Attorney

 Savannah resident father with custody of his child Some of the most important decisions to be made during the divorce process involve children.
 It is one of the unfortunate facts that, when parents split, children are often the ones who are the most impacted.
 Because of this, it is the duty of family law courts in the State of Georgia to ensure that child custody orders always favor the best interests of the child.

-Criteria for Determining Parental Fitness in Savannah
+Factors for Evaluating Parental Fitness in Savannah

 In Georgia, an unmarried father has no legal rights to his child unless he files a judicial petition for legitimation.
 The mother of a child born out of wedlock has all legal rights to custody of the children.

-What Age Can a Child Choose Which Parent to Live With in Georgia?
+At What Age Can a Child Choose Which Parent to Live With in Georgia?

 A child can choose which parent to live with at 14 or older in Georgia.
 However, considering the child's choice is presumptive, the court will usually grant the child's request unless the court finds that it would not be in the child's best interests to do so.